KyrilFionov/Python-Portfolio/OECD-Unemployment-Analysis/README.md

 * Creating callback functions (dynamic filters)

 ## How to navigate
-1. Dataset folder contains input file for the analysis
+1. OECD_Unemployment_Analysis_Input.csv is an input file for the analysis
 2. OECD_Unemployment_Analysis_Github.ipynb file contains Python script